 In a past post, I have already listed some of the most common Tarot cards that indicate that they are indeed ‘the One.’
 Today, I thought we’d take a closer look at the cards that indicate that the other person is most likely not ‘the One.’

 Top 10 Tarot Cards that Tells You They are NOT ‘The One’

 The first card that springs to mind is the 3 of Swords.
 It doesn’t take much explaining, does it?
 I mean, who is going to look at the 3 of Swords card and say ‘Yay, happily ever after!’?
 This card usually herald a break-up and the pain of separation in the future position.
 If the cards is in the past it could mean that your love interest has yet to heal from a past relationship.
 Either way, it is not a good sign but in the outcome position, it is very evident that this is going nowhere fast.

 Next up with have The Devil.
 If he shows up next to the card signifying your love interest, it could indicate that they do not have pure intentions.
 This card often shows up when the love interest is already partnered up but lying about it and then often in combination with the 3 of Cups, The Moon and/or the 7 of Swords.
 It could also indicate an addiction of some kind and is in this instance to be seen as a red flag more than as ground for an immediate break-up.
-The devil often shows up for co-dependent type relationships and if that is confirmed as being the case, do refer the Seeker for proper medical help and counselling.
+The devil often shows up for co-dependent type relationships.
+If that is confirmed as being the case, do refer the Seeker to help through the appropriate channels (counselling etc).